sujitpal/eeap-examples/README.md

 ### Sentence Similarity Task

 The Sentence Similarity task uses the Semantic Similarity Task dataset from 2012.
-The objective is to classify a pair of sentences into one of 5 different similarity ranges.
+The objective is to classify a pair of sentences into a continuous scale of similarity from 0 to 5.
+We build a regression network as shown below.
+Our loss function is Mean Squared Error and Optimizer is RMSProp.
+Evaluation is done by computing the RMSE between the label similarity and the network predictions of the test set.
+In addition, we also compute the Pearson and Spearman (rank) correlations between the labels and predictions of the test set.

 <img src="docs/example-3.png"/>

-Experiments were done without attention at either level, with attention during the comparison phase, and with attention at both the sentence encoding and the comparison phases.
-Results are shown below:
+Our baseline is a hierarchical network that computes an encoding for each sentence in the pair, where the encodings without attention are used to generate the prediction.
+We compare the baseline to Matrix Matrix dot attention proposed by Parikh, et al where the inputs are scaled to \[-1, 1\] (MM-dot(s)).
+Next we compare with an unscaled version of this (MM-dot).
+Finally, we introduce two new attention implementations based on a description on [this Tensorflow NMT page](https://github.com/tensorflow/nmt) - specifically, an additive attention (MM-add) proposed by Bahdanau, et al, and a multiplicative attention (MM-mult) proposed by Luong, et al. Both operate on the encoder outputs without scaling via tanh.
+Results are shown below.
+As can be seen, the MM-add and MM-mult result in lower RMSE and generally higher Pearson and Spearman correlations than the baseline.

 <img src="docs/_results_3.png"/>